aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 ## Roles

 In a typical OAuth deployment, the OAuth client obtains tokens from the authorization server when a user logs in and authorizes the client.
-In many cases, the method by which a user logs in at the authorization server is through an external identity provider.
+In many cases, the method by which a user authenticates at the authorization server is through an external identity provider.

 For example, a mobile chat application is an OAuth Client, and obtains tokens from its backend server which stores the chat messages.
 The mobile chat backend plays the OAuth roles of "Resource Server" and "Authorization Server".